The breast-specific proteome

 Proteins analyzed in extended samples of lactating breast

-The standard setup in the Tissue Atlas is based on Tissue Microarray technique (TMA), thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
+The standard setup in the Tissue Atlas is based on the Tissue Microarray (TMA) technique, thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
 In addition to the standard setup, extended tissue profiling in breast is performed for selected proteins, to give a more complete overview on where the proteins is expressed.
 The full list of genes used for protein profiling on breast samples is defined in Table 3.

 The primary function of the breast is to provide milk for the newborn infant.
 The mammary gland is a complex structure that includes a layer of secretory epithelial cells that secrete milk into the ducts and cavities by mechanisms such as exocytosis of secretory vesicles and budding-off of milk fat globules.
 The milk producing acinar cells are covered in a surrounding layer of myoepithelial cells that eject milk through contraction.